NTHuyenThuong/NTHuyenThuong/README.md

 #### BA Contributions

-* Gathered and clarified requirements.
-* Identified actors, business rules and processing flows.
+- Gathered and clarified requirements; identified actors, business rules, main flows and exception flows.
-* Analyzed and specified **20+ functional requirements** in SRS.
+- Analyzed and specified **20+ functional requirements** in SRS.
-* Created Use Case, Activity, Class and State Diagrams.
+- Created Use Case, Activity, Class and State Diagrams to model business processes and system behavior.
-* Built a permission matrix for 4 actor groups.
+- Built a permission matrix for 4 actor groups.
-* Decomposed requirements into User Stories and Acceptance Criteria.
-* Defined main scenarios and exception flows.
+- Decomposed requirements into User Stories and Acceptance Criteria, including main and exception cases.
-* Designed User Flow / Figma for key functions.
+- Designed User Flow / Figma for key functions.
-* Analyzed ERD / database structure.
-* Used SQL to validate data and business logic.
+- Analyzed ERD / database structure and used SQL to validate data and business logic.

 🔗 [View LMS Project](https://github.com/NTHuyenThuong/BA-Portfolio/tree/main/01-LMS)